goofy2k/ESPIDF-Code-Conversion/README.md

 4. Rename the file “hello_world_main.c” in the folder “project_name\main\ ” into “main.cpp”.
 5. Open “project_name\main\main.cpp” file using any text editor and edit: add the following statement extern “C” { void app_main(); } before void app_main() , see Figure 4, save the file.

-I presume that 3,4 and 5 are the essential changes.

 contents of hello_world_main.c:
 **BEFORE**